Royal Palace of La Granja de San Ildefonso: Palace

-The site was purchased from the monks in 1719 by King Philip V, after his summer palace nearby at Valsaín burned to a shell.
+The site was purchased from the monks in 1719 by King Philip V, after his nearby summer Palace of Valsain burned to a shell.
 He was the first Spanish king from the French Bourbon dynasty.
 Beginning in 1721, Philip began building a new palace and gardens modeled on Versailles, built by his grandfather, Louis XIV of France.
 Like Versailles it embraced a cour d'honneur on the approaching side, and formal gardens, with a main axis centred on the palace, that were surrounded by woodland in which further hidden garden features were disposed.
 Like Versailles, La Granja began as a retreat from the court but became a centre of royal government.

 For the architect, Philip began with an unpretentious project by the Spanish architect Teodoro Ardemans, incorporating a chapel centred on one facade, which was enlarged in a second phase, ca 1728-34 under Andrea Procaccini and Sempronio Subisati, who provided the courtyards in the flanks, then given its definitive character by Filippo Juvarra, who was brought from Turin, based on recommendations in the circle of Philip's second queen, Elizabeth Farnese of Parma, and his assistant, Giovanni Battista Sacchetti.

 When the King decided to abdicate in 1724, his intention was to retire to La Granja.
 Unfortunately Philip's heir, King Louis I, died that same year, and Philip had to return to the throne.
 Consequently, a place designed for leisure and quiet retreat thus became an important meeting place for the King, his ministers and the court.
 The town of San Ildefonso expanded to provide housing and services to the courtiers who wanted a place near the king's favourite residence.
 Military barracks, a collegiate church (1721–1724, built to designs of Teodoro Ardemans, and dedicated to the Holy Trinity, 22 December 1723), and even a royal glass factory (1728) were built to provide for the palace.
 The glass factory, which had some initial successes from 1720 at Nuevo Baztan in the province of Madrid, was moved under the direction of its Catalan foreman, Ventura Sit, to San Ildefonso, where supplies of timber were plentiful, and a royal patron was near.
 The best glass of Venetian type produced in the works dates from the last quarter of the 18th century.
 As La Granja de San Ildefonso, the glassworks continue today as a subsidiary of Saint Gobain.